ALM-Rangers/Migrate-assets-from-RM-server-to-VSTS/doc/Lab-1-Using-the-RMWorkFlowMigrator-to-create-release-scripts.md

         Release workflow generated

-5. In the **Dev** folder you will find a sub-folder for each server in the stage.
+5. In the **c:\migratorOutput\Dev** folder you will find a sub-folder for each server in the stage.
 This will contain a number of scripts for the release process, rollback steps and initialization.
 There is also a **DeployerTools** folder that contains all scripts and tools referenced by the exported scripts:

     ![Export Folder Screenshot](Images/HOLScreenShot1.png)

 6. The export process needs to be repeated for the other two stages in the pipeline

-	    c:\migrate\RMWorkflowMigrator.exe -n . -d ReleaseManagement -t "Fabrikam Call Center"  -s QA -v -o QA c:\migrate\RMWorkflowMigrator.exe -n . -d ReleaseManagement -t "Fabrikam Call Center"  -s Prod -v -o Prod
+	    c:\migrate\RMWorkflowMigrator.exe -n . -d ReleaseManagement -t "Fabrikam Call Center"  -s QA -v -o c:\migratorOutput\QA c:\migrate\RMWorkflowMigrator.exe -n . -d ReleaseManagement -t "Fabrikam Call Center"  -s Prod -v -o c:\migratorOutput\Prod

 > **Note** This lab makes an assumption that you need to extract a work-flow for each stage because the stages differ from one another.
 If the stages **do not differ**, the only difference is in the parameter values used in the scripts.
 This means you could just create different versions of the initial script with the correct parameter values for each stage.